ibm-cloud-docs/containers/cs_subnets.md

 ### Enabling routing between subnets on the same VLAN
 {: #vlan-spanning}

 When you create a cluster, a subnet ending in `/26` is provisioned in the same VLAN that the cluster is on.
 This primary subnet can hold up to 62 worker nodes.
+{:shortdesc}

 This 62 worker node limit might be exceeded by a large cluster or by several smaller clusters in a single region that are on the same VLAN.
 When the 62 worker node limit is reached, a second primary subnet in the same VLAN is ordered.

 To route between subnets on the same VLAN, you must turn on VLAN spanning.
 For instructions, see [Enable or disable VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).